Racial Equity Committee (REQC) Approval, Recruitment, And Formation

 Presentations on System Performance: At the REQC meetings, we engaged with SSF staff to gain a clear picture of our system performance from the perspective of: Local Race and Ethnicity Data, the VI-SPDAT assessment tools used to prioritize individuals and families for housing and other services, Coordinated Entry, and the recently conducted Gaps Analysis.
 Committee members and the public received presentations and materials and were able to ask questions.

 Presentations on Best Practices: Outside guests as well as REQC members were invited to educate us on the unique histories and needs of some of the populations that are over-represented in homelessness.
 Due to time constraints and availability of presenters, there were limitations on the number of presentations.
 There were two presentations from the Native American lens (one on housing and the other on health), and one each from the lens of Latinx Intersectionality and BIPOC with Disabilities.

 As the recommendations have emerged from the findings, we have assigned them a number of T1, T2, or T3 based on our understanding of their ease of implementation, with T1 recommendations currently having the greatest capacity, resources, political will, partnerships, timeliness, and other considerations making them the “lowest hanging fruit”, while T3 recommendations currently present the greatest stretch.
 The plan has been designed to fulfill a 3-5 year vision, with the anticipation that some recommendations will be implemented sooner than others.

-The final action plan will be on the agenda of the REQC’s Jul 21, 2021, meeting for discussion and approval.
-If approved, it will be on the agenda of the CoC’s Aug 11, 2021, meeting for discussion and approval.
+The final Racial Equity Action Plan was approved at the REQC’s Jul 21, 2021 meeting and at the CoC’s Aug 11, 2021 meeting.
 Both of these meetings are open to the public.
-We invite your participation!
 Visit our website for meeting details.